 - Recognizes and honors an Early Career Investigator who has submitted a top-scoring original abstract, and demonstrates excellence via a manuscript and oral presentation at the ASPEN Nutrition Science & Practice Conference.

-- The Vars winner is awarded $1,000 and the runner up in the competition, the Promising Investigator, is awarded $750.
+- The Vars recipient and the runner up in the competition, the Promising Investigator, may be awarded cash prizes.

 Eligibility Criteria and Responsibilities